masonNick/InternetSecurity/README.md

 - 4/8/2019
   - Self creating a SSL certificate creator is beneficial locally on your computer for encryption, as well as publically on the Internet through the use of various web browsers, including Google Chrome, Internet Explorer, and Apple's Safari.
   - These private use SSL certificates allows a given user protection to various attacks from hackers, including at least a "Man in the Middle Attack."
+  - There will be five steps that I will attempt to follow:
+  - Step 1: Create a RSA Keypair
+  - Step 2: Extract the Private Key into an “httpd” Folder
+  - Step 3: Creating a “Certificate Signing Request” or CSR File
+  - Step 4: Creating the Certificate “.crt” File
+  - Step 5: Configuring Apache to Use the Files

 **Helpful References**
 - https://www.netburner.com/learn/creating-a-self-signed-certificate-for-secure-iot-applications/